 Life will never be easy and we’ll always be entering a different stage, but we’re not alone.
 In this new year, I challenge each of you to take your unfamiliar experiences and instead of feeling anxious, choose to learn from them.
 Remain open to new changes with a positive attitude and allow God to turn them into growth!

-Madeleine Temple writes from Indiana.© 2002 - 2020, AnswersForMe.org.
+If you liked this, you may also like A New Day© 2002 - 2023, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.